 Features and HighlightsAs you explore the entire span of Lexington Ave, you'll see some of Manhattan's most famous skyscrapers, architectural landmarks and beautiful urban parks.
 The avenue offers easy access to the famous Central Park, which is home to an array of attractions, including a zoo, theatrical venues, statues and monuments.
 From the Jewish Museum and Neue Galerie to the Met and Guggenheim Museum, Lexington Ave is surrounded by some of NYC's most visited museums.
 A public institution that's part of the City University of New York system, Hunter College occupies an entire block along this avenue.
-When you stroll Lexington Ave in Midtown Manhattan, you'll see some the area's most luxurious hotels, such as the Intercontinental Barclay and Waldorf Astoria New York.
+When you stroll Lexington Ave in Midtown Manhattan, you'll see some the area's most luxurious hotels, such as the Intercontinental Barclay and more.
 Perhaps the most iconic installation on the avenue is the Chrysler Building.
 Completed in 1931, this Art Deco structure has dominated the Big Apple's skyline for generations.
 The CitiGroup Center, Chanin Building and Bloomberg Tower are among the tallest skyscrapers on Lexington Ave.
 The southern tip of the avenue is lined with Baruch College, the Museum of Public Relations, Gramercy Theatre and an array of cafes.
+Click to book your NYC Uptown Hop-On Hop-Off Bus Tour.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.